-Important Facts About Natural Gas Safety
+Natural Gas Safety Facts

 Natural gas is colorless, tasteless and odorless.
-To make it easier to recognize natural gas, a "rotten egg" odor is added.
-This usually is done at the point where the gas enters the distribution system.
-The natural gas in most of Consumers Energy's large transmission pipelines does not contain an odorant.
+To make it easier to detect, a "rotten egg" odor is added.
+This is usually done where the gas enters the local distribution system.
+The gas in most of our large transmission pipelines does not contain odorant.